onqtam/headjack/docs/why/COMPLETED_CHAPTERS.md

     Iandoli, L., M. Klein, and G. Zollo, Enabling on-line deliberation and collective decision-making through large-scale argumentation: a new approach to the design of an Internet-based mass collaboration platform.
 International Journal of Decision Support System Technology, 2009.
 1(1): p.
 69-91.

+    Klein, M. (2011).
+How to Harvest Collective Wisdom on Complex Problems: An Introduction to the MIT Deliberatorium.
+CCI working paper.

     Klein, M., A Knowledge-Based Methodology for Designing Reliable Multi-Agent Systems, in Agent-Oriented Software Engineering IV, P. Giorgini, J.P.
 Mueller, and J. Odell, Editors.
 2003, Springer-Verlag. p.
 85 - 95.